Top Ten Differences Between the Lord of the Rings Books and Films

 I like that he's more confident in the book.
 Aragorn in the films is too angsty about being king.

 The Battle of Helm's Deep is actually called The Battle of the Hornburg in the books.
-Another difference is that in the film, there's only 300 men fighting for Rohan, but at the last second, they're aided by a group of elves.
-In the book however, there's around 2000 Rohan soldiers who are able to withstand the assault with the elves' help.
-In both version, they face well over 10,000 Orcs from Isengard, making an impressive victory either way.
+Another difference is that in the film, there are only 300 men fighting for Rohan, but at the last second, they're aided by a group of elves.
+In the book, however, there are around 2,000 Rohan soldiers who are able to withstand the assault with the elves' help.

 He knew about the ring since he was a teenager, and he organized a conspiracy to make sure Frodo didn't leave all alone.